Cedric-Boucher/nathacks-2023/IdeasBrainstorming.md

 #### Why we choose this idea:

 We choose this idea because of many things.
 We could probably use the hardware we had to actually implement this, the Muse 2 has enough channels to accurately determine focus.
 This project has enough complexity to keep us all busy; getting the data from the Muse 2, processing the data, determining the length of the next session, and of course the app that the user interacts with.
-These are the main reasons we choose this idea
+These are the main reasons we choose this idea.

 ### Emotionally Intelligent Chatbot (using chat gpt)